Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 The Kawaguchi Asama Shrine is a shrine in Fujikawaguchiko town.
 The shrine itself doesn’t actually have the best view when you’re up close, so park here instead, near the Tenku No Torii shrine.

 The Kawaguchi Asama Shrine itself is also worth a quick look.
-It’s surrounded by huge trees, and it’s about a half an hour walk from the viewpoint through the forest.
-Or, if you don’t have a rental car, you can walk to Kawaguchi Asama Shrine from town, and then continue onto Tenku No Torii.
+It’s surrounded by huge trees, and it’s about a half-hour walk from the viewpoint through the forest.
+Or, if you don’t have a rental car, you can walk to Kawaguchi Asama Shrine from town, and then continue to Tenku No Torii.
 It should take just over an hour each way.

 10. Visit the traditional village of Saiko Iyashi-no-Sato Nenba